-If you’re looking for the best EV for towing a trailer or boat, you’re in luck.
-There are more electrified cars and trucks available in the automotive marketplace today than ever before, and quite a few are engineered to tow some substantial weight.
+If you’re looking for the best electric vehicle for towing a camping trailer or a boat, you’re in luck.
+There are more electrified cars and trucks available in the automotive marketplace today than ever before.
+Quite a few are engineered to tow a substantial amount of weight.

 Before We Dig In: Let’s Review the ABCs of EVs